NMDA receptor: Role of differing subunits

 Another factor that seems to affect NMDAR induced toxicity is the observed variation in subunit makeup.
 NMDA receptors are heterotetramers with two GluN1 subunits and two variable subunits.
 Two of these variable subunits, GluN2A and GluN2B, have been shown to preferentially lead to cell survival and cell death cascades respectively.
 Although both subunits are found in synaptic and extrasynaptic NMDARs there is some evidence to suggest that the GluN2B subunit occurs more frequently in extrasynaptic receptors.
-This observation could help explain the dualistic role that NMDA receptors play in excitotoxicity.
+This observation could help explain the dualistic role that NMDA receptors play in excitotoxicity. t-NMDA receptors have been implicated in excitotoxicity-mediated death of neurons in temporal lobe epilepsy.

 Despite the compelling evidence and the relative simplicity of these two theories working in tandem, there is still disagreement about the significance of these claims.
 Some problems in proving these theories arise with the difficulty of using pharmacological means to determine the subtypes of specific NMDARs.
 In addition, the theory of subunit variation does not explain how this effect might predominate, as it is widely held that the most common tetramer, made from two GluN1 subunits and one of each subunit GluN2A and GluN2B, makes up a high percentage of the NMDARs.
+The subunit composition of t-NMDA receptors has recently been visualized in brain tissue.

 Excitotoxicity in a clinical setting

 Excitotoxicity has been thought to play a role in the degenerative properties of neurodegenerative conditions since the late 1950s.
 NMDA receptors seem to play an important role in many of these degenerative diseases affecting the brain.
 Most notably, excitotoxic events involving NMDA receptors have been linked to Alzheimer's disease and Huntington's disease, as well as with other medical conditions such as strokes and epilepsy.
 Treating these conditions with one of the many known NMDA receptor antagonists, however, leads to a variety of unwanted side effects, some of which can be severe.
 These side effects are, in part, observed because the NMDA receptors do not just signal for cell death but also play an important role in its vitality.
 Treatment for these conditions might be found in blocking NMDA receptors not found at the synapse.
 One class of excitotoxicity in disease includes gain-of-function mutations in GRIN2B and GRIN1 associated with cortical malformations, such as polymicrogyria.
+D-serine, an antagonist/inverse co-agonist of t-NMDA receptors, which is made in the brain, has been shown to mitigate neuron loss in an animal model of temporal lobe epilepsy.